yuk1c/antiddos/README.md

 - 2 - Replace current sysctl.conf file with backup sysctl, or load another kernel.

 ## Script may cause problems, if:
-- You use UFW or just DROP policy somewhere (set the input policy to ACCEPT)
+- You use UFW or just DROP policy somewhere
 - You use another antiDDoS script (uninstall it)
 - You use a modified kernel (install the official kernel)
 - You use complicated routing (don't use the script)